 How does Wisemonk simplify employee benefits management in India?[toc=How Wisemonk helps]

-Wisemonk provides comprehensive Employer of Record (EOR) services that streamline employee benefits management for global companies operating in India.
+Wisemonk provides comprehensive Employer of Record in India that streamline employee benefits management for global companies operating in India.
 Our expert team handles complex administrative tasks, ensuring full compliance with local labor laws and tax regulations while delivering cost-effective, tailored solutions.

 - Comprehensive statutory benefits administration (EPF, ESI, gratuity)